HBS-Urosystem/urosystem.kit2/cms/blocks/company/about_us.en.md

       Urosystem Co.
 Ltd. is located in Hungary.
 Its goal is to develop and commercialize the inventions of Sándor Lovász MD.
 PhD. urologist, Péter Birinyi MD. pharmacist, and their co-workers.
 S. Lovász is a globally renowned expert of IC/BPS, who is treating more than 300 patients.
 P. Birinyi is the leading pharmacist of Mikszáth Pharmacy, which was elected as the Pharmacy of the Year in Hungary, in 2015.

       Urosystem Co.
-Ltd. Has obtained a D&B Failure Score AAA certification.
+Ltd. has obtained a D&B Failure Score AAA certification.
 This indicates that the financial risk of establishing a business relationship with the company is low.
 Only 0.63% of Hungarian companies have this certificate.

       <center><a href="/uploads/20211018 Urosystem Zrt._a.pdf" rel="_noopener" target="_blank"><img loading="lazy" src="https://certificate.hungary.dnb.com/getimage?cid=5291630&lang=en&typ=l&bg=FFFFFF&fg=000000" alt="Dun & Bradstreet tanusitvany" style="border:1px solid #CCCCCC" oncontextmenu="return false" title="The risk of business transactions with companies that possess a Dun &amp; Bradstreet Certificate is low.
 The rating is based on the Dun &amp; Bradstreet rating system which combines one hundred years of international experience and considers hundreds of variables.
 The Dun &amp; Bradstreet Certificate indicates the current status of the company which is updated daily." /></a></center>